ing-bank/baker/README.md

 ```
 $ git clone https://github.com/ing-bank/baker.git
-$ cd Baker
+$ cd baker
 $ sbt
 $ compile
 ```

 ## How to visualize your recipe?
-Baker can turn a recipe into a DOT representation which can then be visualized using the following web-site for example (http://www.webgraphviz.com).
+Baker can turn a recipe into a DOT representation.
+It can then be visualized using the following web-site (http://www.webgraphviz.com).

 Another way to visualize the recipe is to install [Graphviz](http://www.graphviz.org) on your development machine.
 On your Mac, install using [brew](https://brew.sh):